 Back at your quandary, let’s say you’ve finally freed yourself and have just raided the entire place without finding anything edible.
 What then?
 Elementary, my dear trust-fund baby: aren’t you using a belt, a leather belt?
 Eat it, then.
 Just chew it raw, and thank your lucky stars for once.

-That’s the kind of handy advice you’d find in Survival Food, a site dedicated to prepare you for an emergency, both personal or of a planetary scale.
-It has loads of tips and advices on how to keep yourself going, when everything around is falling apart.
+That’s the kind of handy advice you’d find in Survival Food, a site dedicated to preparing you for an emergency, both personal or of a planetary scale.
+It has loads of tips and advice on how to keep yourself going when everything around is falling apart.

 It also lists household objects one could eat in the event of a serious catastrophe.
 And to eat a belt is not the most outrageous of them.

 Have you tried eating oven grease?
 Oh, forget about your diet for once, ok?
 We’re pretty sure that when the right conditions arise, your instinctual aim will be to survive at any cost and to lick the trays of a dirty oven may sound extraordinarily appealing then.

 The site teaches you to take a hard look at everything around you, not for their appearance or production quality, but for their nutritional value.
 Cat food, anyone?
 That’s right, in such conditions, your pet isn’t likely to be fool enough to linger around, especially with you looking at him like that.

 But the food you’ve been serving him for years will be great for you too.
 Which reminds us of an incident a few years back, at the opening of a very chic nightclub in New York City.
 The chosen few ate, drank, snorted and partied the night away like it was 1999 (it actually was very close to it).